camunda/camunda-docs/docs/components/modeler/bpmn/bpmn.md

 ---
 id: modeler-bpmn
 title: BPMN in Modeler
-description: Let's start modeling by creating a new BPMN diagram.
+description: Let's start modeling by creating a BPMN diagram.
 ---

-# Create new BPMN 2.0 diagram
+# Create a BPMN 2.0 diagram

-To start modeling, create a new BPMN 2.0 diagram by selecting **Create New Diagram** in the **Diagrams** tab for your process engine in the top-level menu.
+To start modeling, create a BPMN 2.0 diagram by selecting **Create New Diagram** in the **Diagrams** tab for your process engine in the top-level menu.

 :::note
 If working in Camunda Platform, select **Create diagram > Create new BPMN diagram**.